farankhan125/The-Dice-Game/README.md

 Got ideas to improve the design or add animations?
 Feel free to fork and contribute!

 1. **Fork the project**
+Forking the repository is the first step to make a copy of the project under your account.

 Click Here: [The Dice Game](https://github.com/farankhan125/The-Dice-Game)